How Long Do I Have to Pay Alimony?

 When we’re representing the obligor (the person who pays), we try to refer to alimony as spousal support.
 When we’re representing the person who receives it, we call it alimony.
 They’re the same thing.

 In Massachusetts, general term alimony is the most common type.
-There’s rehabilitative alimony, which is for short-term periods until the recipient spouse is expected to be self-sufficient.
-But general term alimony is the concept.
+There’s rehabilitative alimony, which is for short-term periods until the recipient spouse is expected to be self-sufficient, but general term alimony is the most well-known type.
 That’s really what we’re focused on.
 In the old days, if you were paying alimony, it went on forever because there was no change of circumstances for it to terminate.
 Now, the law gives the court more guidance.

 It’s tiered by the number of years that you’ve been married.
 For example, if you have been married for less than 5 years, you pay alimony for 50 percent of the number of months that you’ve been married.
 If you have been married 5 to 10 years, you’re going to pay for 60 percent of the time that you were married.